seankheraj/pollparty/README.md

 ## **📄 License**

-This project is open-source and available under the [GNU GPLv3 License](https://www.gnu.org/licenses/gpl-3.0).
+This project is open-source and available under the AGPL-3.0 license.